tryko/7-3-2021-itay-koren-herolo/README.md

 Questions:
 1. review of the basicModal structur
-   1. is how I save data in form a good way?
+   1. is saving form data this way considered good?
 2. form validation how should I go about it?
 3. app is kinda big and moving all the parts in navbar to the component file will make it constrained to those components